 A strong home and school environment is essential when building a good environment for young children.
 We are committed to keeping you informed and involved in our preschool program.
-Clearly, ongoing communication and support from both families and staff make the connection between home and school a two-way street.
-Please share with us information about your child and report any changes especially during a major crisis.
+Ongoing communication and support from both families and staff make the connection between home and school a two-way street.
+Please share with us information about your child and report any changes, especially during a major crisis.
 Anything you share with us will be held in confidence.
 We hope to nurture mutual trust and respect at every opportunity.
 In addition, there will be plenty of opportunities for family involvement and we hope that you will take full advantage of what we offer.
+We plan to continue parent and family engagement virtually and in person.

 We look forward to getting to know you and your family.
-Have a great school year!!
+Have a great school year!